 16. Take a river cruise

 Many of Germany’s major cities lie along large rivers, making river cruises a popular way to see the country.
-While there are expensive multi-day cruises going from city to city, you can also take a day cruise for a more budget-friendly option.
-Generally, these are around 15-25 EUR for a 1-2 hour trip.
+There are cruises that focus on the Rhine River Valley and the wine produced there while others focus on cultural sites.
+No matter what you’re interested in, there’s probably a cruise for it here.
+While the multi-day cruises going from city to city can be expensive, you can also take a day cruise for a more budget-friendly option.
+Generally, these last 1-2 hours and are super fun.

 17. Ascend Germany’s tallest mountain

 Located in the Alps along the German-Austrian border, the Zugspitze mountain measures 2,962 meters (9,718 feet) and is a popular destination for winter sports.
 Even if you’re not into skiing, you can still enjoy the trip up the mountain via one of three different cable cars and a 90-year-old rack railway line.
 At the top, you’ll be treated to panoramic views and several restaurants with traditional Alpine food.
-Round-trip cable car tickets cost 24-63 EUR depending on the season and which cable car you take.
+Round-trip cable car ticket prices vary depending on the season and which cable car you take.
+If you don’t want to go solo, day trips are available from Munich and are the best way to get there and around without transportation.

 For more information on specific cities in Germany, check out these guides: